 Shadow IT presents a major challenge for IT executives.
 Having very little visibility into where the organisation’s critical data is located, who has access to it, and what security controls are in place poses a hefty risk to the entire organization.

 Shadow IT does however, also have its benefits.
 Integrating new cloud applications into the workplace can lead to greater innovation and productivity.
 Employees can use the tools that best serve their tasks.
 Banning the use of cloud applications can often hinder creativity and do more harm than good.

-This way, IT managers find out about unauthorized but popular cloud applications and have the opportunity to control and approve their use.
-For example, Dropbox and other file sharing services are not fundamentally dangerous, but some risky features such as uploading or sharing critical business data might need to be strictly controlled.
+This way, IT managers find out about unauthorised but popular cloud applications and have the opportunity to control and approve their use.
+For example, Dropbox and other file-sharing services are not fundamentally dangerous, but some risky features such as uploading or sharing critical business data might need to be strictly controlled.